yfaway/openhab-rules/README.md

 * Turn off all managed lights when armed away.

 ## Music / Voice Alerts
+* A single Player and Volume control for the selected chromecast and music stream.
+Switching the chromecast or stream automaticaly play/re-cast the right music.
+Can select a single chrome cast or multiple.
 * Pause Chromecast music when system is armed away.
 * Automatically play classical music in the specified morning hour range.
 The two owners have different leaving schedules so the music is played up to 2 times during that hour range.
 Music is paused when the front door or garage door is open (implies owner leaving the house).
 * Tell kids to go to bed at 8:30 and 8:45; on the second notice, turn off the first floor lights as well.